 You’ve found a litter of kittens outside.
 Now what?
 This week-by-week guide will assist you if you find yourself caring for kittens who are newborn to 10 weeks old.
 It will help you determine how old the kittens are, based on their physical characteristics and behavior, and how to care for them so they’ll be healthy and adoptable!

-Before you do anything, remember—never separate kittens from their mother.
+Before you do anything, remember: never separate kittens from their mother cat.
 If you don’t see her, monitor the kittens from a distance for a few hours.
-If their mother returns, leave the kittens with her.
-If she doesn’t, take the kittens inside.
+If their mother returns, Leave Them BeTM.

-Then, contact veterinarians and no-kill shelters to see if they have a nursing mother cat to “adopt” the litter, or experienced volunteers available to offer advice or even help bottle feed the kittens.
+If the mother cat does not ever return, you need to step in.
+Take the kittens inside.
+Contact local veterinarians, rescue groups, and no-kill shelters to see if they have a nursing mother cat who can “adopt” the litter, or experienced volunteers available to offer advice or even help bottle feed the kittens.
+Some groups may have experienced kitten fosters who can take over the kittens’ care entirely.

-If you take on the responsibility of raising the kittens yourself, this section of our website will guide you through this rewarding experience.
+You can also decide to take on the responsibility of raising the kittens yourself.
+This section of our website is your guide through this rewarding experience.

 |Weight:||85-110 grams/2.9-3.9 ounces|